Wow Air: Fleet development

-Wow Air's first planes were two Airbus A320-200s leased from Avion Express, both of which were nearly 20 years old when the airline started operations in 2012.
-In 2015, these were replaced by two newer Airbus A320-200s, while the airline also proceeded to operate the longer Airbus A321-200 aircraft, reaching a peak of twelve A321-200 aircraft by the airline's mid-2018 peak.
-In 2016, the airline began operating the Airbus A330-300, which it had used to launch services to the western United States, operating three of the type by mid-2018.
-In 2017, the airline began operating the Airbus A320neo family of aircraft, with one A320neo and two A321neo aircraft in the fleet by mid-2018.
+Wow Air's first planes were two Airbus A320-200 aircraft leased from Avion Express, both of which were nearly 20 years old when the airline started operations in 2012.
+In 2015, these were replaced by two newer Airbus A320-200 aircraft, while the airline also proceeded to operate the longer Airbus A321-200 aircraft, reaching a peak of twelve A321-200 aircraft by the airline's mid 2018 peak.
+In 2016, the airline began operating the Airbus A330-300, which it had used to launch services to the western United States, operating three of the type by mid 2018.
+In 2017, the airline began operating the Airbus A320neo family of aircraft, with one A320neo and two A321neo aircraft in the fleet by mid 2018.
 Also during 2017, the airline had ordered four Airbus A330-900 aircraft, but ultimately never took delivery of the aircraft by the time of its shutdown.

-Following Wow Air's shutdown, lessors that owned Wow's fleet found new operators for the aircraft, including Air Canada Rouge and VietJet Air for its Airbus A321-200s, Onur Air for its Airbus A321neos, Turkish Airlines for its Airbus A330-300s, and Citilink and Thai AirAsia X for its undelivered Airbus A330-900s.
+Following Wow Air's shutdown, lessors that owned Wow's fleet found new operators for the aircraft, including Air Canada Rouge and VietJet Air for its Airbus A321-200 aircraft, Onur Air for its Airbus A321neos, Turkish Airlines for its Airbus A330-300 aircraft, and Citilink and Thai AirAsia X for its undelivered Airbus A330-900 aircraft.